 - Meats from leftover curries multi task as sandwich spread.I usually just chop up the meat; chicken or beef, add mayonnaise, salt and pepper and that’s it.

-I bulk prep kababs on the weekend and roll one up in a whole wheat tortilla with some ketchup and mayonnaise.
+I’ll sometimes bulk prep Seekh Kababs on the weekend and roll one up in a whole wheat tortilla with some ketchup and mayonnaise.
 It keeps well in the lunch box.

 Now here’s that quick recipe I was talking about earlier.
 This is sure to be as much a hit in your home as it was in mine.
-Chocolate Chip Cookie Dough Bites.
-I have to be honest and tell you the inspiration comes from my favorite Lara Bar but I seem to have got the ingredients and proportions right some how.
-This is a perfect activity for the kids to get involved in too.
+Inspired by the Lara Bar, this recipe is a perfect activity for the kids to get involved in too!

 Chocolate Chip Cookie Dough Bites